Pendulum clock: Escapement

 By the end of the 19th century specialized escapements were used in the most accurate clocks, called astronomical regulators, which were employed in naval observatories and for scientific research.
 The Riefler escapement, used in Clemens-Riefler regulator clocks was accurate to 10 milliseconds per day.
 Electromagnetic escapements, which used a switch or phototube to turn on a solenoid electromagnet to give the pendulum an impulse without requiring a mechanical linkage, were developed.
 The most accurate pendulum clock was the Shortt-Synchronome clock, a complicated electromechanical clock with two pendulums developed in 1923 by W.H.
 Shortt and Frank Hope-Jones, which was accurate to better than one second per year.
 A slave pendulum in a separate clock was linked by an electric circuit and electromagnets to a master pendulum in a vacuum tank.
 The slave pendulum performed the timekeeping functions, leaving the master pendulum to swing virtually undisturbed by outside influences.
 In the 1920s the Shortt-Synchronome briefly became the highest standard for timekeeping in observatories before quartz clocks superseded pendulum clocks as precision time standards.

 Time indication

 The indicating system is almost always the traditional dial with moving hour and minute hands.
 Many clocks have a small third hand indicating seconds on a subsidiary dial.
 Pendulum clocks are usually designed to be set by opening the glass face cover and manually pushing the minute hand around the dial to the correct time.
 The minute hand is mounted on a slipping friction sleeve which allows it to be turned on its arbor.
 The hour hand is driven not from the wheel train but from the minute hand's shaft through a small set of gears, so rotating the minute hand manually also sets the hour hand.

+Maintenance and Repair

+Pendulum clocks are long lived and don't require a lot of maintenance, which is one reason for their popularity.